michellemcone/acs-engine/examples/windows/README.md

 ## Overview

-These cluster definition examples demonstrate how to create customized Docker Enabled Cluster with Windows on Microsoft Azure.
+These cluster definition examples demonstrate how to create customized Kubernetes clusters with Windows on Microsoft Azure.

 ## User Guides